Coal Mine Workers' Compensation

 Length and Time Phasing of Assistance

-The period of total disability with no monetary limit.
-Death: Spouse - until death or remarriage; children - until age 18 or to age 23 if qualified as a student as defined by the Act unless under a disability as defined in Section 223(d) of the Social Security Act, 42 U.S.C.
-423(d).
+The period of total disability with no monetary limit (For death benefits: the surviving spouse - until death or remarriage; children - until age 18 or to age 23 if qualified as a student as defined by the Act unless under a disability as defined in Section 223(d) of the Social Security Act, 42 U.S.C.
+423(d)).
 Employers or their insurance carriers are required to begin compensation within 30 days of the initial determination of eligibility.
+Method of awarding/releasing assistance: Payments are disbursed on a monthly basis.
 Payments are disbursed on a monthly basis.

 Who do I contact about this opportunity?